 Natural rubber production has exploded since 2000 with a 75% increase in its world production, notably through the manufacture of tires (70% of catouchouc production is devoted to it).
 It is one of the main drivers of deforestation in Indonesia, Malaysia and Thailand as the WWF and Mighty Earth.

 What to do ?
 To take less the car to start (which also reduces our consumption of palm oil), but also to buy only tires with a good index of wear to maximize their durability, or tires reconditioned and made in France, or request certification (FSC or equivalent) of the rubber in these tires.

 Le cuir, le papier, le bois et autres commodités ne sont plus les principaux moteurs de la déforestation au regard des autres menaces, mais ils y contribuent.

-Paper - If you have to print at home, or order on behalf of your business, choose certified paper, but not with any labels.
-Opt for 100% recycled paper or FSC certified virgin fiber.
-The best is to have papers that combine two or more certifications such as FSC label, the label Blue angel or the European Ecolabel.
+Paper - If you have prints to make at home, or to order on behalf of your company, choose certified papers, but not with any labels.
+Choose 100% recycled papers or papers with FSC certified virgin fibers.
+It is best to have papers that associent 2 certifications ou plus, comme le label FSC, le label Blue angel ou l’Écolabel Européen.

 The Imprim'Vert or PEFC labels often put forward in France offer very few guarantees as these labels have been set up by, respectively, printers and paper manufacturers themselves.